-Freshman weeks start on August 26 in Lahti and August 29, 2022 in Lappeenranta.
-During them, you will learn about school practices, other students, and student life.
+During fresher weeks, you will learn about school practices, other students, and student life.
 You will also make your course selection for the first period with the help of your tutor.
 You should come to fresher weeks with an open mind and take an active part in the events.
 This is the easiest way to get involved in student life and get to know your future class mates.

 During the fresher weeks, you will get to know your fellow students, the university, Lappeenranta and student life.
 You will immediately receive a personal tutor from whom you can ask anything related to school and student life.
 During fresher weeks, you will also meet your future teachers and other school staff with whom you will work later.
 Fresher weeks are again two weeks this year.
 In the first week, there are no lectures or courses yet, but you can focus on networking in peace.
 The courses already start in the second week, but there is enough evening program for each day.

 Fresher weeks program 2023 will be published later.

 As a fresher, you will immediately notice in the first few weeks that college studies are vastly different from the way you learn things in high school.
 In the same lecture hall, there may well be more than a hundred people studying the secrets of mathematics, on the other hand, things are also studied very much in smaller groups.
 Perhaps the most significant difference, however, is academic freedom, which allows you to study in a way that suits you.
 There is no need to sit in the lecture hall, although it is usually useful.
 The lecturer will be listened to voluntarily and other students should also be given the opportunity to do so by offering peace of mind.